Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/generate/skin.rst

 Create Armature
-   Create an armature on top of the object - each edge becomes a bone.
+   Create an armature on top of the object.
+Each edge becomes a bone.

    .. note::